Residential Buildings and Rooms

 - Built-in closet or free-standing wardrobe

 - Standard, twin extra-long bed and mattress (39” x 80”)

 - Floor lamp (though we do recommend bringing a desk or additional lamp)

 - Bin for recycling and compost

-You may also find the following information helpful as you prepare to reside on campus this summer:
+You may also find the following information helpful as you prepare to live on campus this summer:

 When planning what to bring with you, it is best to keep in mind that all dorm rooms are small, and you will not know in advance the configuration of your specific space or those with whom you will share it.
 In general, you should err on the side of bringing less.
 Chances are that if you wish you had brought something, either a roommate will have brought it, or you can purchase or rent what you need in or around Harvard Square.

 You are encouraged to bring the following items.
-Some items are also available to rent.
 (See below):

 - Alarm clock

 - Cell phone or calling card to make local and long distance calls